-Django takes a lot of hassle out of web application development, but logging Django can be a bit tricky.
-Without a streamlined process to manage Django logs, which can multiply at a fast pace, there is a risk of losing critical log data.
-SolarWinds® Loggly® helps you to create a cloud-based centralized logging setup to receive all your logs and make them available through an easily accessible web interface.
+Django takes a lot of hassle out of web application development, but logging Django can be tricky.
+Without a streamlined process to manage Django logs, which can multiply at a fast pace, there’s a risk of losing critical log data.
+Loggly helps create a cloud-based centralized logging setup to receive all your logs and make them available through an easily accessible web interface.

 As Django uses Python’s built-in logging module for system logging, you can easily collect these logs using syslog as soon as your Django logs are generated and sent to a local rsyslog daemon.
-Another option, using the Python handler class, is also available.
-Loggly indexes all of your logs in near real time and presents you with a single interface for searching, analyzing, and visualizing the data.
+Additionally, you can also use the Python handler class.
+Loggly indexes your logs in near-real time and presents you with a single interface for searching, analyzing, and visualizing the data.

 Loggly simplifies log analysis with advanced data visualization.
-It helps you in creating interactive and shareable dashboards to visualize data with charts that can plot time series and non-time series data for your Django logs.
+It helps you create interactive and shareable dashboards to visualize data, with charts capable of plotting time series and non-time series data for your Django logs.
 You can use any kind of structured or unstructured log data to create charts.
 These charts can be sorted on both values and labels and can capture averages, percentiles, log event counts, and more.

-Another advantage with Loggly is that it allows you to sync all your charts in the dashboard to the same time range with a single click.
+Another advantage of Loggly is it allows you to sync all your charts in the dashboard to the same time range with a single click.
 This allows you to correlate all log data around an event for quicker troubleshooting.

 While Loggly helps aggregate, manage, and analyze Django logs generated from multiple sources, AppOptics offers infrastructure, application performance, and availability monitoring.
 AppOptics seamlessly integrates with Loggly to provide end-to-end visibility into Django application performance.
 The APM metrics includes key performance indicators such as error rate, response time latency, request volume, and resource consumption metrics.